ZeroTwoModz/NULL/README.md

 # Installation
-Go to https://github.com/ZeroTwoModz/NULL/releases/tag/0.0.1 and download file with the name "null"
+Go to https://github.com/ZeroTwoModz/NULL/releases/tag/0.0.2 and download "null_windows" if you are on windows and if you are on linux download "null_linux"

+or you can just git clone this repo

 # HOW TO RUN IT ON LINUX

 ./null

-null -r <req_per_sec> -t <threads> <ip>

-# HOW TO RUN IT ON WINDOWS (REQUIRES RESTART (One-time))
+# HOW TO RUN IT ON WINDOWS
-1) Go in `Control Panel > Programs > Turn Windows Features On Or Off` then find `“Windows Subsystem for Linux”` and enable it after that click "OK" and click Restart now

-2) After restart go in microsoft store and install ubuntu

-3) open ubuntu and setup it

-4) now follow linux instructions ;)

-# Information

-High threads = High CPU
+Open exe file

 # READ THIS BEFORE USING THIS TOOL